-CCDC complies with all applicable federal and state laws concerning the possession, use, and sale of alcoholic beverages.
-CCDC also recognizes the illegality and danger of drug abuse and, accordingly, strictly prohibits the possession, use, manufacture, or distribution of illicit drugs on any CCDC campus or during any CCDC activity.
+Columbia College complies with all applicable federal and state laws concerning the possession, use, and sale of alcoholic beverages.
+The College also recognizes the illegality and danger of drug abuse and, accordingly, strictly prohibits the possession, use, manufacture, or distribution of illicit drugs on campus or during any school activity.
 Violators of state and federal laws regarding alcohol and drugs are subject to criminal prosecution, fine and imprisonment.